Lake Tai: Scenic locations

 There are limestone formations at the foot of the adjacent Dongting Mountain (洞庭山).
-These "scholar's rocks" or "Taihu stones" are often prized as a decorating material for traditional Chinese gardens, as exemplified by those preserved as museums in nearby Suzhou.
+These "scholar's rocks" or "Taihu stones" are often prized as a decorating material for traditional Chinese gardens, as exemplified by those preserved in nearby Suzhou.

 Three of the lake's islands are preserved as a national geological park under the name Sanshan.
 They are famed as a former haunt of local bandits.
 Mei Yuan is also located in Lake Tai, along with Yuantouzhu.
 Yuantouzhu received its name ("Turtle Head Isle") from the shape of its outline.